rust-lang/reference/src/expressions/struct-expr.md

 base) must have the same struct type as the new struct type being formed.

 The entire expression uses the given values for the fields that were specified and moves or copies the remaining fields from the base expression.
-Just as with all struct expressions, all of the fields of the struct must be [visible], even those not explicitly named.
+As with all struct expressions, all of the fields of the struct must be [visible], even those not explicitly named.

 ```rust